fk-kny/cse15l-lab-reports/LabReport1.md

 **command with a path to a file as an argument**

 The command *$ cd /home/lecture1/messages/en-us.txt* was used to change the working directory from */home/lecture1* to the *en-us.txt* text file.
 This resulted in an error message stating that the provided argument is not a valid directory that can be used as a working directory.
+The working directory remained the same.

 ## 2. ls